Jacaranda time! There’s so much more to see!

 Here’s how to spend 3 glorious days in our big backyard.

 Oh how lucky to be in the Clarence Valley at Jacaranda time, and with this trip you get to immerse yourself for 3 days in it!
-Be in awe of the air being filled with purple flowers floating all around you, join in on the festivities that carry on all about, be inspired by those around you and most importantly remember that they're not "just trees", it's a whole experience.
+Be in awe of the air being filled with purple flowers floating all around you, join in on wandering the streets following those magical trees, be inspired by those around you and most importantly remember that they're not "just trees", it's a whole experience.

 Day 1: Grafton